Sociology

 Minor in Sociology

-Requirements for the minor are Introduction to Sociology, either Methods of Sociological Research or Sociological Theory, plus four electives, two of which should be Core Topic Lectures and one of which should be an Advanced Seminar.
-It is recommended that the four electives be selected from at least two areas of specialization.
+Requirements for the minor are Introduction to Sociology, either Methods of Sociological Research or Sociological Theory, plus four electives, two of which should be Foundational Topic Lectures and one of which should be an Advanced Seminar.
+The fourth elective can be selected from either the Foundational Topic Lectures or the Advanced Seminars.

 Requirements for the Minor